 This management information circular (this "Circular") is furnished in connection with the solicitation by the management of Cathedra Bitcoin Inc. (the "Corporation") of proxies to be used at the annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares of the Corporation ("Common Shares") to be held at the time and place and for the purposes set out in the Notice of Meeting.
 It is expected that the solicitation will be made primarily by mail.
 However, officers and employees of the Corporation may also solicit proxies by telephone, e-mail or in person.
 These persons will receive no compensation for such solicitation, other than their ordinary salaries or fees.
 The total cost of solicitation of proxies will be borne by the Corporation.
-Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy-related materials to the beneficial owners of the Corporation will provide, without cost to such person, upon request to the Secretary of the Corporation, additional copies of the Corporation will provide.
+Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy-related materials to the beneficial owners of the Common Shares.
+See "Appointment and Revocation of Proxies - Notice to Beneficial Holders of Shares" below.
+The Corporation will provide, without cost to such person, upon request to the Secretary of the Corporation, additional copies of the foregoing documents for this purpose.